jdbeutel/ics699-docs/finalReport/finalReport.md

 ### External Config ###

-I made both new Github repos private, like the ics699-docs repo, to avoid worrying about leaking sensitive information during project development.
-However, I also externalized the sensitive information, such as passwords and secret keys for sending email and authenticating with Google and Facebook.
+Both new GitHub repos are private, like the ics699-docs repo, to avoid worrying about leaking sensitive information during project development.
+However, the sensitive information, such as passwords and secret keys for sending email and authenticating with Google and Facebook, is also externalized.
-I did that using a configuration like the following, to avoid committing the sensitive stuff to the repo, so I can eventually make the code repos public again.
+It uses a configuration like the following, to avoid committing the sensitive stuff to the repo, so the code repos can eventually be made public again.
-I include the example here, because it is not in the repo.
+This example is here because it is not in the repo.

     // in Config.groovy, configuring the external config file grails.config.locations = ["file:${userHome}/grails-conf/${appName}-config.groovy"]